aristanetworks/avd/ansible_collections/arista/avd/roles/cvp_configlet_upload/README.md

 !!! warning
     Deprecation Warning!
-    The role 'arista.avd.cvp_configlet_upload' has been deprecated.
+    The role 'arista.avd.cvp_configlet_upload' has been deprecated and will be removed in AVD version 6.0.0.
     Update your playbook to leverage the new 'arista.avd.cv_deploy' role instead.
     See [arista.avd.cv_deploy](../cv_deploy/README.md) documentation for more details.
-    This role will be removed in AVD version 6.0.0.

 ## Overview